 In order to fulfil the basic objectives of the Amber RFC, it is necessary to set out the strategic steps for their fulfilment.
 One of the appropriate methods for creating strategic processes is the Balanced Score Card - BSC.
 BSC is a complex strategic method that looks at the subject under consideration through four perspectives and their mutual relationships.
 It is a financial, customer, process, learning and growth perspective.
-BSC is based on the vision and strategy of the object under consideration and on that basis for each perspective the mission and strategic objectives, to which certain metrics and their target values are assigned, will be determined.
+BSC is based on the vision and strategic objectives, to which certain metrics and their target values are assigned, will be determined.
 All perspectives are logically connected and linked and this method, therefore, provides a complex view of the object under consideration and its performance.